na-na-hi/renget/archive/how2playba.md

 Recommended levels are a meme for missions, ignore them.
 You can beat missions 10-20 levels underneath the recommended levels.

-You can cancel the special ability of the boss and elite mod with a well-timed CC.
+You can cancel the special ability of the boss and elite mob with a well-timed CC.
 This is especially handy against the elite tankers, who get damage reduction during their ability (which can cost you precious seconds).
 ![CC in BA](https://i.imgur.com/dRYPRoE.png)

 If you have trouble with the boss you can charge ur EX bar to 10 the battle before.
+They carry over between battles.

-I'd recommendat using Tactical Supports.
+I'd recommend using Tactical Supports.
 They can carry a lot of the missions by themselves.

 If you hit a limit with your progression, switch over from normal to hard mode.
 Do the same until you hit a wall there.
 Alternatively, drain ur AP and get a few extra levels (1 AP = 1 XP) before trying the same stage again.
 You can refresh a hard node once a day for 3 extra sweeps.
 This is handy during rateup events, but generally not advised as it costs pyros.
 Farming a hard node for equipments is better than its normal counterpart.
 Don't ever farm for BDs, the drop chance (2-5%) is abysmal.

-Every stage drops stuff for 2 and 3 tiers down of the respective equipment (e.g. t5 boots drop t3 and t2 boots).
+Every stage drops stuff for 2 and 3 tiers down of the respective equipment (e.g. farming t5 boots also drop t3 and t2 boots).
 The lower tier stuff have a lower drop rate however.
 In addition, the left item also has a higher drop chance than the other 2 items.
 Example:
 ![19-1 drop rate](https://i.imgur.com/Z8Ws5DJ.png)
 (drop chance for 19-1)